git-pull/website/code_explorer/django-vs-flask-2017.rst

 Beware the purity trap
 ----------------------

-The idea of having your python script there and being able to not tie in a whole framework is tempting.
+The idea of having a python script there and being able to not tie in a whole framework is tempting.

 Further, being able to keep data models inert, so python scripts as well as a web app can both pull them inside, is good programming.

-By being so philosophically pure and pythonic, you'll save time in the long run.
+A belief by being so philosophically pure and pythonic, time could be saved in the "long run".
 All the great virtues of ``import this``.

 Code that does too much to be "pure" or "correct" nearly never scales.